Article updated 12/19/18

 The reason for that is if there are too few owners, an increase in an assessment of condo fees spread over too few owners could literally bankrupt the HOA or send owners into foreclosure because they can’t pay the increased fees.

-To that end, a prospective borrower, you’re entitled to know the financial condition of the HOA.
+To that end, as a prospective borrower, you’re entitled to know the financial condition of the HOA.
+Call the management company and ask them a few necessary questions.
 Does it have enough paying condo owners to properly keep up with the maintenance?
 Are there any special assessments coming (for example weather-related damage especially for resort condos) that could dramatically increase your monthly fees?
 Your lender of course will want to know this as well, and will often require a copy of the condo financial statement before funding the loan.

 As a result, condo buyers often have extended protections, especially those in resort communities where you can cancel your contract, for any reason, as well as given at least seven days to examine condo financial documents.

 Defaulting on HOA fees can result in a foreclosure

 During the real estate downturn of the last decade, many condo buyers who were cash-strapped stopped paying their condo fees, even though they continued to pay their mortgage.
 This left many condo associations in a bind, as they had difficulty collecting from delinquent owners.

 Recently however, courts have ruled that HOAs can indeed foreclose on an owner even if the mortgage is current.
 In turn, if a condo association started foreclosure proceedings against a delinquent owner, then the mortgage lender had little choice but to follow suit, in order to protect its financial position.